Skip to main content

 You can delete branches or steps by clicking them and pressing the Delete key on your keyboard.

-Any issues with your workflow will be listed in the top right-hand corner of the page, next to the publish button.
+Any issues with your workflow will be listed in the top right-hand corner of the page, next to the Publish button.

-caution symbol shown in the workflow builder.
+The associated steps will have a caution symbol shown in the workflow builder.

 Once your workflow is complete and all steps are connected, click Publish at the top of the page.